S-VATS31/vats-multimodal-lm/README.md

 - **2D Image Processing:** For image processing, we use an encoder-only 2D Vision Transformer (ViT) utilizing spatial attention where we apply Flash Attention V2, GQA, and SWA over the flattened height and width dimensions.
 We use a Conv2D layer to create image patches.
 - **3D Video Processing:** For video processing, we use an encoder-only 3D ViT utilizing factorized attention.
 A variant of classic spatio-temporal attention where we apply attention spatially as 1 x H x W and temporal attention as T x 1 x 1.
 We do this to avoid quadratic complexity all dimensions.
 Once again, we use a convolutional layer, a Conv3D layer to be exact, to create video patches containing pT frames, pH pixels, and pW pixels.
 - **Audio Processing:**
-- **2D Image Generation:** For generating 2D images, we first take in the input prompt and essentialy 'enrich' it using the LLM from earlier.
-This allows the prompt that will be encoded to be more feature-rich as well as less ambigious.
-The enriched prompt is then passed to the text encoder, which will be given to the latent diffusion model.
-We can finally then decode the output using a Convolutional Neural Network (CNN) via convolutions and residual blocks.
 - **3D Video Generation:**
 - **Audio Generation:**